EaBro/TheImperialGod/README.md

 **1. Heroku.**
 Heroku is a really good hosting service, with the only problem being it doesn't let you store data.
 You could YouTube a video on how to host a python bot with Heroku.
+So if your hosting this bot with heroku, then it won't work.

+Well everything would work except the economy commands.
+After every day the files get wiped out, which means that economy is useless.

 **2. Repl.it.**